-Students may select 18 credits of general electives to earn a Bachelor of Science Degree.
+Students must select a minimum of 22 credits of general electives to earn 124 credits for a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.